 You've heard about all of the sleep benefits you can get from using a weighted blanket.
-While they sound calming and snuggly, you wonder, “Are weighted blankets hot to sleep under?”
+While they sound calming and snuggly, you might wonder whether weighted blankets make you hot.

 You don’t want to choose between sleeping cool and getting the deep pressure stimulation of a weighted blanket.
 Luckily, you don’t have to.
 In this article, we’ll show you how a heavy blanket’s materials affect your sleeping temperature and other steps to avoid overheating at night.